TheRogueArchivist/DRML/entries/Cenega_ProtectDVD/Cenega_ProtectDVD.md

 There are two distinct versions that have been cataloged so far.
 One version displays a "Checking media" screen before attempting to start the game (Redump entries [31422](http://redump.org/disc/31422) and [85070](http://redump.org/disc/85070/)), and another displays an error message that says "Trwa weryfikacja nośnika.
 Proszę czekać…", which translates to "Media verification is in progress.
 Please wait…" (IA item ["speed-pack"](https://archive.org/details/speed-pack)).

-[TODO: Investigate what causes this error to occur, and what the "Media verification" screen checks for.]

 Cenega error window present in IA item ["speed-pack"](https://archive.org/details/speed-pack):

 !["Cenega" - "Virtual drive was detected please insert original disc in drive." - "Check disk" - "Cancel"](./Cenega_ProtectDVD_Error_Message.png "Cenega error window.")